 Making movies has a special effect on Eastchester’s Jessica Costa At 16, Jessica Costa already knows that movies will play a role in her future.
 She’s in her third year studying film at Eastchester High School and is starting work on her most personal movie yet: a fictionalized account of… Read More →

 After a baseball rain delay stalled the start of “The X Factor,” in the final night of the Judges Homes episodes, Britney Spears last night told Mamaroneck phenom Carly Rose Sonenclar that she’s moving on to the group’s 16 finalists.
 The 13-year-old joins Diamond White, 13, from L.A.; Arin Ray,… Read More →

-I won’t be reviewing it for the paper—there’s a policy about the number of Equity actors in shows we review, etc.—but I’m looking forward to seeing what Jeremy Quinn at White Plains PAC does with Tracy Letts’ “August: Osage County” tonight, in the final weekend of a two-weekend run.
-(Performances… Read More →
+I won’t be reviewing it for the paper — there’s a policy about the number of Equity actors in shows we review, etc. — but I’m looking forward to seeing what Jeremy Quinn at White Plains PAC does with Tracy Letts’ “August: Osage County” tonight, in the final weekend of… Read More →

 Four student publications give students experience, outlet Some schools have a student newspaper.
 Horace Greeley High School, named for the famous editor of The New York Tribune, has a newspaper (The Greeley Tribune) and three magazines: The Quake, covering sports three times a year; Advo, a glossy quarterly; and Satori,… Read More →

 Mamaroneck ‘dragon caterpillar’ talks about Britney’s home The morning after will.i.am dubbed her a “dragon caterpillar” who starts out soft and then scorches the village, Carly Rose Sonenclar called this morning to talk about the experience of being at Britney Spears’ Malibu home for last night’s episode of “The X… Read More →